jac21934/Conway/README.md

 Space: toggle between board edit and play modes

-w,a,s,d,: Controls for cursor in edit mode
+w,a,s,d: Controls for cursor in edit mode

 x: insert/remove cell at cursor in edit mode